MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-quick-start.md

 See [Overview of Windows as a service](waas-overview.md) for more information.

-For some interesting in-depth information about how cumulative updates work, see [PSFx whitepaper](PSFxWhitepaper[37194].docx),
+For some interesting in-depth information about how cumulative updates work, see [Windows Updates using forward and reverse differentials](PSFxWhitepaper.md).

 ## Key Concepts